harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-memory-hog.md

 <details>
 <summary>View fault usage</summary>
 <div>
 Memory usage within containers is subject to various constraints in Kubernetes.
-If the limits are specified in their spec, exceeding them can cause termination of the container (due to OOMKill of the primary process, often pid 1) - the restart of the container by kubelet, subject to the policy specified.
-For containers with no limits placed, the memory usage is uninhibited until such time as the Node level OOM behavior takes over.
-In this case, containers on the node can be killed based on their oom_score and the QoS class a given pod belongs to (bestEffort ones are first to be targeted).
-This eval is extended to all pods running on the node - thereby causing a bigger blast radius.
+If the limits are specified in their spec, exceeding them results in termination of the container (due to OOMKill of the primary process, often pid 1).
+This restarts container dependng on policy specified.
+For containers with no limits on memory, node can be killed based on their oom_score.
+This results in a bigger blast radius.

-This fault launches a stress process within the target container - which can cause either the primary process in the container to be resource constrained in cases where the limits are enforced OR eat up available system memory on the node in cases where the limits are not specified.
+This fault causes stress within the target container, which may result in the primary process in the container to be constrained or eat up the available system memory on the node.
 </div>
 </details>